Understanding the finalize Method in Java

-Finalize method in Object class is often a point of discussion whether to be used or not ?
-Below are some of the pointers on Finalize method
+finalize method in the Object class is often a point of discussion regarding whether it should be used or not.
+Below are some important pointers on the finalize method:

 protected void finalize() throws Throwable { }

-• The finalize method is never invoked more than once by a Java virtual machine for any given object.
+• The finalize method is never invoked more than once by the JVM for any given object.

-• If overriding finalize() it is good programming practice to use a try-catch-finally statement and to always call super.finalize().
-This is a safety measure to ensure you do not inadvertently miss closing a resource used by the objects calling class
+• If overriding finalize(), it is good programming practice to use a try-catch-finally block and always call super.finalize().

 protected void finalize() throws Throwable {